le717/Blocks/Documentation/Tutorial.md

 ```
 So adding a cube on the left corner affects most (if not the entire) indentation of a line!

-> **Recap:** You just learned how to add a cube on the left corner, the proper indentation for the cube, and the effects it has on a line!
-Be proud of
+> **Recap:** You just learned how to add a cube on the left corner, the proper indentation for a  Cube, and the effects it has on a line!
+Good job! :thumbsup:
-yourself! :thumbsup:

 [:arrow_up: Back to Top](#building-with-blocks)